Resources

 Estimated Charging Times

 The miniature incandescent traps such as the Model 512 or the Model 1012 consume about 0.25 Amps/hr when running.
 Total consumption for a 10-hour night of trapping would drawn down a battery about 2.5 Amps (i.e., 10 hrs * 0.25 Amps/hr = 2.5 Amps).
-These chargers would take about 2 hours to recharge such a battery.
+These chargers would take about one hour to recharge such a battery.
 The blacklight traps consume about twice as much electricity per hour, therefore, associated charging times would be twice as long.

 Battery Types